ebo/vkdash/README.md

 vkdash.ConsumeTAPtoHTML(html_file_name, tap_test_results)
 ```

 To integrate all test results in the specified build directory into a HTML dashboard.
 This function is not intended to be used regularly by a user.
-Its purpose is to provide a holistic view of many repository's test results automatically by a server.
+Its purpose is to provide a holistic view of many repository's test results automaticaly by a server.
 ```python
 vkdash.BuildVKDashBoard(build_directory, results_directory)
 ```